Navelfuzz/city-explorer/README.md

 Name of feature: lab06-3
 Estimate of time needed to complete: 20
 Start time: 1300
-Finish time: XXXX
-Actual time needed to complete: XX

-Name of feature: lab06-X
-Estimate of time needed to complete: XX
-Start time: XXXX
-Finish time: XXXX
-Actual time needed to complete: XX

-Name of feature: lab06-X
-Estimate of time needed to complete: XX
-Start time: XXXX
-Finish time: XXXX
+Finish time: 1310
-Actual time needed to complete: XX
+Actual time needed to complete: 10

-Name of feature: lab06-X
+Name of feature: lab06-4
-Estimate of time needed to complete: XX
+Estimate of time needed to complete: 5
-Start time: XXXX
+Start time: 1305
-Finish time: XXXX
+Finish time: 1310
-Actual time needed to complete: XX
+Actual time needed to complete: 5